-In the case of the high-volatility instrument, a smaller deal size will allow you to place a wider Stop-loss than normal.
-You may well have correctly discerned the general movement of the market, but with a volatile market there are likely to be some sharp price movements around the prevailing trend- you do not want to have your Stop-loss knocked out by such price-swings, which are insignificant in terms of the overall market direction.
+In the case of the high-volatility instrument, a smaller bet size will allow you to place a wider Stop-loss than normal.
+You may well have correctly discerned the general movement of the market, but with a volatile market there is likely to be some kind of see-sawing effect on the way - you do not want to have your Stop-loss knocked out by such price swings, which are insignificant in terms of the overall trend.